 How are times calculated when the app is stateless?

 Those who have opened the emails from Read Receipt know that at the top of the second email it tells you when your first email was sent, when the second was sent, and the time difference between the two.
-This is possible without storing state in the app by instead storing state within the first email the tool send you.
+This is possible without storing state in the app by instead storing state within the first email the tool sends you.

 The URL for the tracking pixel in the emails sent out looks a little bit like this: